 - 1. All the electrons are not present in the ground state at 0 K, but the distribution obeys Pauli's exclusion principle.
 At 0 K, the highest energy level filled is called Fermi-level. - 2.
 The potential remains constant throughout the lattice. - 3.
-Collision of electrons with positive ion cores or other free electrons is independent of charges and is elastic in nature. - 4.
-Energy levels are discrete. - 5.
+Energy levels are discrete. - 4.
 It was successful to explain not only conductivity, but also thermionic emission paramagnetism, specific heat.